Brad Scheer: Early life

 He was selected to represent both Queensland and the Allies at the 2016 AFL Under 18 Championships.
 While playing for the Allies, Scheer kicked the game-winning goal from the boundary to seal a huge victory over the Victorian Country team.
 Despite spending the early part of his life in Western Australia, Scheer was eligible to be academy drafted by the Gold Coast Suns as he spent the required five years in their academy zone prior to being drafted.

+Scheer was delisted at the end of the Suns' 2019 season, subsequently signing with the Southport Sharks.

+In January 2020 Scheer pled guilty to drug possession after being caught with cocaine on a night out in December.
+He was charged with a three-month good behaviour bond and attended a drug education program.

+Scheer announced his retirement from football in 2021 to focus on triathlons.